Bruin-Dev/Intelygenz/README.md

 - **devops**: This tag identify users that will access to any resource in any namespace.

-- **ops**: This tag identify users that will have the same access of the developer, but with additionaly options to manage [configmaps](https://kubernetes.io/docs/concepts/configuration/configmap/), [secrets](https://kubernetes.io/docs/concepts/configuration/secret/) and [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+- **ops**: This tag identify users that will have the same access of the developer, but with additionally options to manage [configmaps](https://kubernetes.io/docs/concepts/configuration/configmap/), [secrets](https://kubernetes.io/docs/concepts/configuration/secret/) and [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 This role is util for a developer can manage ephemeral environments.

 ### Roles assigned to Users